aamend/ml-registry/README.md

 With a central repository for ML models, machine learning can be constantly retrained and re-injected into your operation environment as reported in below HL workflow.
+One can operate data science under full governance where each model is trusted, validated, registered, deployed and continuously improved.

 ![ml-flow](images/ml-flow.png)

-One can operate data science under full governance where each models can be trusted, validated, registered, deployed and continuously improved, useful when applied to lambda architecture and / or online machine learning.

-The key concepts are explained below
+Key concepts of this projects are explained below
 - [Model Versioning](#model-versioning)
 - [Model Registry](#model-registry)